wimblerobotics/Sigyn/Designs/TeensySensor/TeensySensor.md

 ![alt text](Media/TeensySensor2D_I2C_Multiplexer.png)

 In the picture, each of the 10 connectors has pin 1 at the top and pin 4 at the bottom.
-The leftmost 8 connectors are multiplexed I2C connectors and the rightmost 2 connectors are non multiplexed.
+The leftmost 8 connectors are multiplexed I2C connectors and the rightmost 2 connectors are non-multiplexed.

 | Connector Pin | Teensy Signal Name | Teensy Digital Pin |
 | :-----------: | :----------------: | :----------------: |